Belize: Law of Offshore

 Internet Gambling Law

-Belize is one of the few countries that has enacted legislation allowing for the establishment of online wagering.
-Its Computer Wagering Licensing Act, 1995, which came into force on May 28, 1996, provides for the proper conduct and regulation of gambling via the Internet.
+Belize is one of the few countries that has enacted legislation allowing online wagering to be established.
+The Computer Wagering Licensing Act, 1995, as amended, provides for the proper conduct and regulation of gambling over the internet.

-Besides legalising wagering on the Internet, the Act also provides for the licensing of computer services operators who provide Internet users with the facility to wager against each other on sporting events or other games of chance.
+Besides legalising wagering on the internet, the Act also provides for the licensing of computer services operators who enable internet users to wager against each other on sporting events or other games of chance.

 The Belize Computer Wagering Licensing Board vets all applications for licences to provide computer wagering services and, with the prior approval of the Minister of Home Affairs (Minister), can grant exclusive licences.
 They are also responsible for the control and regulation of all persons who provide computer wagering services.